Saint Philomena Catechetical Center

 Parents play a most important role in a child’s religious education.
 We encourage all families to pray together at home and help their children learn their prayers.
-Attendance at Mass each week is an important faith experience for children and families.
+Participating at Mass each week is an important faith experience for children and families.
 Participation at Mass demonstrates to your children the priority that their relationship with Jesus our Lord and our Catholic community of faith has in their lives.

 We are grateful for our Catechists (teachers), who are all volunteer parishioners.
 They participate in training sessions and are asked to participate in the Archdiocesan Certification Program.
 All catechists have been screened by the Archdiocesan "Protect God's Children" program.
 Please let us know if you are interested in helping affect the faith lives of our children by helping in this beloved ministry.

 Mrs. Karolyn Young

 Our office is located in St Joseph's Hall and we can be reached by phone at 973-992-4466 or via email at firstname.lastname@example.org.
 The office is closed on Fridays and Saturdays.
-The Religious Education office hours are:
+The Faith Formation office hours are:

 Sunday - from 8:30 am to 10:30 am

 Basic understanding and preparation for receiving the sacraments requires a minimum of two years.
 The children are prepared for the sacraments of First Reconciliation (Confession), First Eucharist (Holy Communion) beginning with basic concepts in first grade.
 In the second grade we provide more specific preparation through classes, experiences, and family at home devotions and parish gatherings.
-First Reconciliation is celebrated in January and First Eucharist is celebrat-ed during the Easter season, in April and/or May.
+First Reconciliation is usually celebrated in January or February and First Eucharist is usually celebrated during the Easter season, in April and/or May.

-Preparation for the sacrament of Confirmation begins in the winter of 8th grade and continues into the Fall of 9th grade.
+Preparation for the sacrament of Confirmation begins in the 7th grade and continues into the Fall of 9th grade.
 The Sacrament of Confirmation is celebrated in the Fall of 9th grade.

-Please note that a minimum of two years of Religious Education are required before a child can begin their sacramental preparation (1st and 2nd grades for First Reconciliation and First Eucharist and 7th and 8th grades for Confirmation).
-Parents are asked to participate in the preparation of their children for the sacraments by attending parent meetings, retreats and banner days.
+Please note that a minimum of two years of Faith Formation are required before a child can begin their sacramental preparation (1st and 2nd grades for First Reconciliation and First Eucharist and 7th and 8th grades for Confirmation).
+Parents are asked to participate in the preparation of their children for the sacraments by attending parent meetings, retreats and special days.

 Sacrament of Reconciliation: